-24. Loosening education restrictions would have substantial benefits from an equalities perspective.
+34. Loosening education restrictions would have substantial benefits from an equalities perspective.
 It would benefit vulnerable children who are not attending school in great numbers (11% of those eligible).
-There are significant economic benefits for parents who are enabled to work, and there is particularly strong evidence of benefits for women, who are more likely to take on caring responsibilities, childcare and home schooling than men in the UK.8 Opening schools will also help limit educational inequalities between rich and poor pupils as there is evidence that pupils from deprived schools are completing less work than those in more affluent schools (Sutton Trust, 2020)9; keeping schools closed until September could increase the attainment gap by 25-75%10.
-Some ethnic groups are overrepresented in disadvantaged populations and there is strong evidence to show that disadvantaged children gain the most benefit from early education.
+There are significant economic benefits for parents who are enabled to work, and there is particularly strong evidence of benefits for women, who are more likely to take on caring responsibilities, childcare and home schooling than men in the UK.
+10 Opening schools will also help limit educational inequalities between those from disadvantaged backgrounds and those who are not as there is evidence that pupils from deprived schools are completing less work than those in more affluent schools (Sutton Trust, 2020)11; keeping schools closed until September could increase the attainment gap by 25-75%12.
+Some ethnic groups are over-represented in disadvantaged populations and there is strong evidence to show that disadvantaged children gain the most benefit from early education.
 There is good evidence to show the particular benefits of early education to children with Special Educational Needs and Disability (SEND).
 Such pupils already qualify for continued access, although uptake is unclear.
-LGBT groups may also benefit from the reopening of schools, especially for those whose families are not accepting of them, as this may give them greater access to their social support groups.
-As noted above, there are currently higher levels of anxiety within these groups.
+LGBT groups may also benefit from the